jwillz7667/quantum-architect-dankdeals/PRODUCTION_FIX_SUMMARY.md

 1. `__name is not a function` error from minification issues
 2. `r is not a function` error from the sidecar-vendor bundle
+3. `__assign is not a function` error from missing TypeScript helpers
-3. 131 TypeScript errors primarily from admin-related files
+4. 131 TypeScript errors primarily from admin-related files

 ## Solution Applied